 - Hire a managing company to run the property, maintain the building, and collect each month's rent

 When a Bank Hires a Managing Company

-This is likely a smarter long-term decision for banks.
+This may be a smarter long-term decision for banks.
 A bank could manage the property until better times.
-Then they could recover any potential losses if the value of the property drops below the amount the bank initially loaned for its purchase.
+Then, they could recover any potential losses if the value of the property drops below the amount the bank initially loaned for its purchase.
 Holding onto the property also prevents further rental property value deterioration by preventing hard-hit areas from becoming ghost towns because of foreclosures.

 As smart as it may be in the long run, however, this is unlikely.
-Especially during a crisis, banks want certainty, and they want cash in hand.
-If the landlord was unable to cover costs through rent, the bank probably considers itself even less likely to.
+Especially during a crisis, banks want certainty and cash in hand.
+If the landlord could not cover costs through rent, the bank probably considers itself even less likely to have this ability.

-If this does happen, expect poor service.
+If this happens, expect poor service.
 The bank is mostly concerned with money, not happy tenants.